 Once you’ve defined the workflow trigger, conditions, paths, alerts, and actions, you’ll be able to save your workflow.
 Type a name your workflow using the text field on the upper-right of the workflow editor so that you know what the workflow is used for.

 After you’ve saved the workflow, you’ll see it listed on the Manage Alerts & Actions window.
-(Click Automation > Manage Workflows... to see this window.)
-On this window, you’ll have the option to disable (or enable), edit, clone, or delete a workflow by selecting the dropdown arrow on the upper-right of it.
+(Select Automation > Manage Workflows... ) In this window, you can deactivate (or activate), edit, clone, or delete a workflow.

-When you clone a workflow, it’s recommended to modify any approval requests such that they’re either stored in a new column or use new values when approved or declined.
-If these changes are not made, then approvals in your original workflow may cause Approval Requests in the cloned workflow to execute.
+When you clone a workflow, make sure you modify any approval requests so they’re either stored in a new column or use new values when approved or declined.
+If you don't change the way approval requests are configured in the clone, approvals in your original workflow may trigger approval requests in the new workflow.